-- 1. All people should move to the closest building. - Subjects in affected buildings will be instructed to stay away from windows to minimize exposure - 3.
+- 1. Communication is likely to occur through our email system and emergency text message system.
+All people should listen to instructions and move to the closest location as instructed. - 2.
+Subjects in affected buildings will be instructed to stay away from windows to minimize exposure - 3.
 Close windows and lock doors - 4.
 Turn off air conditioning, ventilation and lighting if possible. - 5.
 Close window coverings. - 6.
 Remain quiet and in place until notified by emergency personnel. - 7.
 Silence cell phones and do not use them unless you are in contact with emergency personnel. - 8.
 Barricade doors and take cover to protect yourself.